github/docs/content/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization.md

 Security manager is an organization-level role that can be assigned to any team in an organization.
 When applied, it gives every member of the team permissions to manage security alerts and settings across your organization, as well as read permissions for all repositories in the organization.

-This role is useful for organizations with security teams, as it gives members of the team the permissions they need to do their job without any extra permissions they do not require.
+If your organization has a security team, you can use the security manager role to give members of that team the permissions they need to do their job without any extra permissions they do not require.
 For more information, see "[Managing the security manager role in your organization](/organizations/managing-peoples-access-to-your-organization-with-roles/managing-the-security-manager-role-in-your-organization)."
 {% endif %}
 ### {% data variables.product.prodname_github_app %} managers
 By default, only organization owners can manage the settings of {% data variables.product.prodname_github_apps %} owned by an organization.
 To allow additional users to manage {% data variables.product.prodname_github_apps %} owned by an organization, an owner can grant them {% data variables.product.prodname_github_app %} manager permissions.